THE FANTASTIC PLASTIC CLASSIC #10

 Show Schedule:

-Breed and Collectibility will be shown together on one table under two judges.
+Breed and Collectibility will be shown together in their respective classes on one table under two judges.

-Each of these divisions will have an assigned table:
+Each of these divisions will have an assigned table(s):

-To help keep this large show moving along - please read your class lists and be ready to self-load the next class as a completed class is excused.
-WE all seem to do this anyway - but if there are new showers in the room, please help the learn the pace of the show tables.
+Let\\'s Keep the Show moving without rushing: To help keep this large show moving along, please read your class lists and be ready to self-load the next class as each completed class is excused.
+We all seem to do this anyway but if there are new showers in the room, please help them learn the pace of the show tables.

 Show Benefit: